High Desert Kill

 High Desert Kill is 1989 low-budget Made-for-TV movie directed by Harry Falk.
 It starred Marc Singer, Chuck Connors, Anthony Geary and Vaughn Armstrong as an alien apparition.
 It aired on the USA Network in 1989 and was later given an extremely limited theatrical release in some overseas markets.

 Plot summary

-The story is about an alien experiment on 4 guys camping.
-The film's script had a plot in which the viewer did not know what would happen next, as odd events occurred quite often.
-This is because its script displayed a series of tests with no logical progression or reward mechanism.
-Also the characters are unaware of the agenda and overall plan.
+Jim, Ray, Brad and Paul leave town for their yearly hunting trip in the woods, but they soon realize that there isn't a single animal to be found, and the forest has fallen quiet.
+Two female campers they meet mysteriously disappear the next day, leaving their equipment behind.
+Soon, the hunters start to behave strangely, as an alien power is using them for cruel psychological experiments.

 Video availability

 The film received a US VHS release by MCA Universal Home Video.
 Kino Lorber and Code Red announced a US Blu-Ray release for sometime in 2021/22.

 Reception

 A review by Entertainment Weekly noted that the "plot suggests Deliverance and Predator poured into a blender, but as long as it keeps you wondering what on earth is going on, it’s perversely intriguing.
 But it spoils the fun by telling you what’s going on and then becomes just another goofy monster movie."

 Film critic Joe Kane wrote that the film "boasts a potentially fun premise that's largely done in by poor, often boring execution."

 Leonard Maltin rated it above average and described it as an "offbeat sci-fi thriller involving four hunters in the New Mexico badlands whose bodies and minds are invaded by a supernatural force."